Armoloy Case Studies

 Surface Hardness

 Wear resistance generally increases proportionally with increasing surface hardness (this may be very different from bulk hardness).
 Surface deformation during wear causes a localized increase in surface hardness on work-hardening metals.
-This explains why high-strain-hardening, austenitic stainless steels are more wear resistant than harder precipitation hardened stainless steel.
+This explains why high-strain-hardening, austenitic stainless steels are more resistant to wearing down than harder precipitation hardened stainless steel.

 Surface Finish

-Surface finishes between 10 and 70 microinches (AA) have been found to offer similar wear resistance for many stainless steels.
+Surface finishes between 10 and 70 microinches (AA) offer similar wear resistance for many stainless steels.
 Very smooth surfaces promote cold welding (galling) due to high molecular interaction.
 High finishes also lack adequate clearance to store wear debris.
 Overly rough finishes increase wear by allowing surface asperities (irregularities) to become interlocked.
 This results in the ” stick-slip” phenomena mentioned earlier.
-These surface irregularities are then worn off when sliding occurs.
+These surface irregularities begin to wear off when sliding occurs.

 Lubrication

-Lubrication can be used to prevent or reduce metal-to-metal contact and cold welding.
-Contact stresses may also be effectively reduced with lubricants.
+The use of lubrication is to prevent or reduce metal-to-metal contact and cold welding.
+Lubricants can also effectively reduce contact stresses.
 The type of lubrication and delivery system are important considerations for reducing wear and galling.

-Many surface modifications and coatings are designed to perform as a “dry” lubricant.
-These can be used when wet lubrication is not practical.
+Coating suppliers design many surface modifications and coatings to perform as a “dry” lubricant.
+These can be useful when wet lubrication is not practical.
 Select and use properly.

 Designing For Reduced Wear and Galling